exclusively from helloluxx by Ilir Beqiri

 Duration: 2 hours

-Chapter 05: This chapter is mainly focused on Xpresso.
-This time we’ll use it to rename the hierarchies of object we created.
+This chapter is mainly focused on Xpresso.
+This time we’ll use it to rename the hierarchies of objects we created.
 Renaming is very important in 3D, especially when you have a large number of objects.
 Cinema 4D comes with a built-in renaming tool, which is great, but it’s not very flexible in our case.
-That’s why, we’re building an Xpresso setup and use it as a custom renaming tool.
+That’s why, we’re building an Xpresso setup and using it as a custom renaming tool.